Office: TPH 262

 Cort teaches IDST 495: Interdisciplinary Capstone, IDST 395: Investigative Methods, IDST 390: Applications of Interdisciplinary Thought, IDST 399: Special Topics, and UC 175: University Experience courses.

 Research and Creative Activity

 Born and raised in Hudson, Kentucky (Breckinridge County), Cort is a lifelong Kentuckian and was a first-generation college student.
-He graduated from WKU in 1999 (Psychology and History) and completed a master's degree (Education) from WKU in 2001.
-He accepted a full-time instructor position that fall and has taught at WKU since that date.
-In addition to teaching, he enjoys running marathons, reading, writing, cooking, basketball, and spending time with his wife and two children.
+He graduated from WKU in 1999 (Psychology and History) and completed master's degrees from WKU in 2001 (Education) and 2012 (History).
+He has served as a full-time faculty member at WKU since Fall 2001.
+In addition to teaching, he enjoys running marathons, reading, writing, cooking, college basketball, and spending time with his wife and two children.

 download Adobe Acrobat Reader.

 Note: documents in Excel format (XLS) require Microsoft Viewer,

 Note: documents in Word format (DOC) require Microsoft Viewer,

 Note: documents in Powerpoint format (PPT) require Microsoft Viewer,

 Note: documents in Quicktime Movie format [MOV] require Apple Quicktime,